maxsitt/insect-detect-docs/docs/software/pisetup.md

 python3 -m pip install --upgrade numpy
 ```

-We will have to install four more packages, that are required for the Python
+We will have to install five more packages, that are required for the Python
 scripts to work correctly.

 Install `python3-pandas`: